Project: Guessing Game

 Comparing the Guess to the Secret Number

 Next we want to compare our players guess to the secret number.
-The updated code can be seen in Listing 2-5.

 #include <compare>